hmcts/cnp-plum-shared-infrastructure/README.md

-# cnp-rhubarb-shared-infrastructure
+# cnp-plum-shared-infrastructure

-This repository contains the shared the common infra components per Environment (persistent) for Rhubarb
+This repository contains the shared the common infra components per Environment (persistent) for Plum

 - Application Insights
 - Azure Key Vault